 Documents – Write on PDFs or annotate them in other ways (like adding a red box to highlight an area).
 I don’t take paper copies of agendas or additional information to meetings.
 They are all here in Documents.
 It’s a great file manager that connects to file storage systems such as Dropbox.
 Documents works with all types of files, including Excel, Adobe Acrobat, Word, video files, images.

-Apple Pencil – While not an app, consider using an Apple Pencil.
-Mine cost about $100.
-I use it daily to write on electronic documents.
-See my demonstration here.
-(If you’ve tried other styluses and they’ve not worked.
-Try this one.
-I had almost given up on electronic writing instruments.
-Then the Apple Pencil came along.)
+Apple Pencil – Consider using an Apple Pencil with your apps.
+Cost is $129.
+I use one daily to write on electronic documents.
+(If you’ve tried other styluses and they’ve not worked, try this one.)

 Get my free accounting and auditing digest with the latest content.